Satellite-im/warp-docs/constellation/examples.md

 directory.add_item(sub)?;
 // ...
 ```
-Now we've got two directories, `SomeDirName` with a sub directory of `Sub Directory`.
+Now we've got two directories, `SomeDirName` with a subdirectory of `Sub Directory`.
 We can validate that our filesystem looks as expected.

 ```rust